Deep Calibration of Interest Rates Model: Introduction

+Despite our work being applied to G2++, the approaches are actually systematic, meaning that they are not model-dependent as long as some requirements, which will be detailed in Section \ref{sec:Model}, are met.
+In Section \ref{sec:apdx_CIR}, we show another possible application with the CIR intensity model.
+Hence, the Deep Calibration process we introduce here is a contribution to the calibration of IR models and to the application of DL to finance.
+The first matter is a historical one, and many solutions have been introduced over the years.

-The accuracy of the model used for IR is highly dependent on the quality of the calibration.
-For the one factor Hull-White (HW) model, \citep{gurrieri2009calibration} define the calibration as these 3 elements: \begin{enumerate} \item The choice of constant or time-dependent mean reversion and volatility. \item The choice of products to calibrate to, and whether to calibrate locally or globally. \item Whether to optimize on the mean reversion $a(t)$ and the volatility $(t)$ together or separately, and in the latter case, how to estimate one independently of the other. \end{enumerate}
+Indeed, the accuracy of the model used for IR is highly dependent on the quality of the calibration.
+For the one-factor Hull-White (HW) model, \cite{gurrieri2009calibration} defines the calibration by these three elements: \begin{enumerate} \item The choice of constant or time-dependent mean reversion and volatility. \item The choice of products to calibrate to, and whether to calibrate locally or globally. \item Whether to optimize the mean reversion and the volatility together or separately, and in the latter case, how to estimate one independently of the other. \end{enumerate} We can generalize this definition by extending the first and third points to include not only the mean reversion and volatility but any parameters required in the model.
+Each of these three points is important and will be discussed in a moderate to thorough manner.

-We can generalize this definition by extending the first and third points to not only the mean reversion and volatility but to any parameters required in the model.
-Each of these 3 points are important and will be discussed in a moderate to thorough manner. \\ Independently of these 3 points, in general, the calibration process implies the minimization of a theoretical value obtain from the model and the actual corresponding market observation. \citep{hull2001general} for example uses numerical optimization techniques such as the Levenberg-Marquardt algorithm to find the set of volatility parameters minimizing the error between the model's prices for cap \& floor options and swaptions.
-The error used is the sum of the squares of the differences (SSD).
-I-e:

-$OP(.)$ defining an option price. $N$ defines the number of options that are included in the \emph{calibration basket}. \\

-The same idea of optimization process on swaption prices can also be seen in \citep{russo2019calibration}.
-Where, instead of using the SSD, the relative error is used i-e:
+Independently of these points, in general, the calibration process involves minimizing the distance between a theoretical value obtained from the model and the actual corresponding market observation. \cite{hull2001general}, for example, uses numerical optimization techniques such as the Levenberg-Marquardt algorithm to find the set of volatility parameters that minimize the error between the model's prices for cap and floor options and swaptions.
+The error used is the sum of the squares of the differences (SSD), that is, $ \theta^{*} = \underset{\theta}{\mathrm{argmin}} \sum_{i=1}^N{\left(OP_i(\theta) - OP_i^{market}\right)^2} $ where $OP(\cdot)$ defines an option price, $N$ is the number of options included in the \emph{calibration basket}, and $\theta$ is the set of parameters of the model to calibrate.
+The same idea of an optimization process on swaption prices can also be seen in \cite{russo2019calibration}, where, instead of using the SSD, the relative error is used, that is, $ \theta^{*} = \underset{\theta}{\mathrm{argmin}} \sqrt{\sum_{i=1}^N{\left(\frac{OP_i(\theta) - OP_i^{market}}{OP_i^{market}}\right)^2}}. $ \cite{schlenkrich2012efficient} also calibrates the HW model on swaptions.
+The optimization process is done using Gauss-Newton and Adjoint Broyden quasi-Newton methods.
+The required derivatives are approximated by automatic differentiation techniques.